coloquium/kollokvium/README.md

 ## Issues & Questions

-Goodluck, and if run into problems, bugs or questions or just have ideas to share. post them here under issues
+Good Luck, and if run into problems, bugs or questions or just have ideas to share. post them here under issues (https://github.com/coloquium/kollokvium/issues)

 Regards
     Team Kollokvium (colloquium)